tallan/angular-electron/README.md

 # Angular 12 and Electron Setup with Webpack 5

-For those that have attempted to update your Electron projects that are using Angular to version 12, you might have noticed that Electron is not playing nice out of the box.
-Recent updates to Webpack (version 5) have removed Node polyfills causing issues when trying to instanciate anything Electron related in the browser.
+For those that have attempted to update your Electron projects to use Angular version 12, you might have noticed that Electron is not playing nice out of the box.
+Recent updates to Webpack (version 5) have removed Node polyfills causing issues when trying to instantiate anything Electron related in the browser.
 With Webpack abstracted away within Angular, we will need to find another way of adding these polyfills back.

-For those that just want the step by step resolution (you know who you are....) skip to the bottom.
+For those that just want the step-by-step resolution (you know who you are....) skip to the bottom.
 I've supplied instructions and a diff of all files that need to be updated in a default Angular 12 project.
 If you are starting from scratch and want to ensure you are configuring everything correctly, read on.

 ## Application Setup
-Lets start with the Angular application.
+Let’s start with the Angular application.
 If you haven't already download/install the latest Angular CLI from npm locally.

 ```npm i -g @angular/cli```